2 Days in Kuala Lumpur

 Lunch and a Hair Cut

-Cathy had made an appointment at her hairdresser’s for Di to have a haircut.
-Having our local guide, we got to see parts of Kuala Lumpur I am sure we otherwise never would have seen and of course, Cathy also knew of a quaint bakery/cafe where we had lunch.
+Cathy had made an appointment for Di to have a haircut at her hairdresser's.
+With our local guide, we saw parts of Kuala Lumpur that I am sure we would never have seen otherwise.
+Of course, Cathy also knew of a quaint bakery/cafe where we had lunch.

 After our trip around town, we spent some time by the pool back at the apartment.